 For GST registration of a new restaurant, you’ll have to fill in the GST REG – 01 registration form.
 This can be done in the GST Portal which requires the submission of your documents and other basic details like email, mobile number, PAN, etc. This kind of return is filed monthly or quarterly, except for small businesses where the turnover is up to Rs.
 1.5 Crore in the previous financial year.

 How can SlickPOS billing system ease your GST filing?

 When it comes to running a business and especially a food-based business, like a restaurant, bakery, or café, it is very much necessary to keep proper track of the inflows and outflows.
 The varying GST values of different items are also to be noted.
-Hence, having good billing software is the best way to keep things clear when it comes to income, expenditure, and GST of the business.
-As a prime billing software, we at SlickPOS:
+Hence, having good online billing software is the best way to keep things clear when it comes to income, expenditure, and GST of the business.
+As a prime restaurant billing software, we at SlickPOS: